-Easy-to-read medicine information about losartan – what is it, how to take losartan safely and possible side effects.
+Easy-to-read medicine information about losartan – what it is, how to take losartan safely and possible side effects.

 |Type of medicine||Also called|